anjuksaju/anjurep/README.md

 # anjurep
-to learn about git operation
+To learn about git operation.
-git is a version contril system
+Git is a version control system